El Chorro Regional Park Campground

 Shoppers: A quick 10-minute drive in either direction will take you west to Morro Bay or east to San Luis Obispo.
 There you’ll find great shopping as well as dining and movies.
 For antiques, the two places to go are Morro Bay and Cayucos.

-Beach lovers: A quick 10-minute car ride will get you to kayaking, sailing, surfing and sunbathing in Morro Bay.
+Beach lovers: A 10-minute car ride will get you to kayaking, sailing, surfing, kite-flying and sunbathing in Morro Bay.

 Wine, whiskey and beer fans: Your biggest decision will be which direction to go—west to wine bars, and taprooms in Morro Bay, or 10 minutes drive east to wineries, distilleries and brewpubs around San Luis Obispo.
 Poor you.
 You can always alternate.